ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 •	AppUsersController: Manages the CRUD lifecycle of users, ensuring that user data can be updated or retrieved securely.
 •	AuthController: Handles the entry points for the application, specifically login and register scenarios.
 •	CategoriesController: Exposes the taxonomy of the system, allowing for the management of event categories.
-# D. Automated Developer Tooling (SQL Export Logic)
+# D. Automated Developer Tooling
 •	Real-time Monitoring: Through the use of Hibernate event listeners (*DataSqlExportIntegrator*), the system tracks every logical change (*Insert/Update/Delete*).
 •	Auto-Synchronization: Upon a successful transaction commit, the service automatically exports the current database state into a physical data.sql file.
 This ensures that the logical state of the development environment is always preserved and shareable via version control.